6 Ways to Use Pumpkins After Halloween

-Speaking of birds, you can attract feathered friends to your yard by turning your Halloween pumpkin into a bird feeder.
-Just cut a pumpkin in half bowl-style, empty the cavity, and fill it with bird seed.
+Attract feathered friends to your yard by turning your Halloween pumpkin into a bird feeder.
+Just cut a pumpkin in half horizontally, empty the cavity, and fill it with birdseed.
 Either leave it out as is or hang it from a tree with several lengths of thick twine or rope wrapped under the base.

 Pumpkins make a great addition to your compost pile!
-Since they're mostly water, they compost easily, but it'll go even faster if you break them apart first.
-Turn pumpkin smashing into a fun family activity—you probably won't have to go far to find willing participants.
+Because they're mostly water, they decompose quickly, but it'll go even faster if you break them apart first.
+Turn pumpkin smashing into a fun family activity—you probably won't have to look far to find willing participants.

-Although Halloween may be behind us, keep the festivities going strong with fun activities using your leftover pumpkin.
-Try pumpkin bowling by filling plastic bottles up with water and setting them up in a 10-pin triangle.
+Even when Halloween's over, you can keep the festivities going strong with fun activities using your leftover pumpkin.
+Try pumpkin bowling by filling plastic bottles with water and setting them up in a 10-pin triangle.
 Take turns rolling your pumpkin bowling-ball-style to see who can knock down the most bottles.
 Or, look for a pumpkin chucking catapult event in your area for a chance to send your pumpkin flying through the air.